hardisj/erinsaudiocorner/content/english/loudspeakers/Klipsch_Heresy_IV.md

 The measurement below provides the frequency response at the reference measurement axis - also known as the 0-degree axis or "on axis" plane - in this measurement condition was situated at the tweeter.
 I did reach out to Klipsch directly - both via email and twitter - to ask what the designed reference axis was but received no reply.
 Per my research it seems everyone listens to these speakers on the tweeter axis (typical) so I proceeded with my measurements in that fashion.

 The speaker was measured *without* the grille in place.
-I did not have the time to measure with the grille removed.
+I did not have the time to measure with the grille in place.

 <img align="left" src="/images/Reviews/Loudspeakers/Klipsch_Heresy_IV/Klipsch Heresy IV FR_Linearity.png" alt="fr horz" width="100%" style="vertical-align:middle;margin:20px 0px"/>